Divisible/Hamburger-Menu-Overlay/README.md

 # Hamburger-menu-overlay

-In that case, I layout the page with humburger menu.
+In this case, I layout the page with humburger menu.

 https://divisible.github.io/Hamburger-Menu-Overlay/